mathieuHa/GEHackatonApp/Whats_In_Your_Predix_Space.md

 We already ingest GIS geojson [data](https://github.com/PredixDev/minds-machines-europe/tree/GIS_geojson_data/Electrification%20Challenge/Grid%20GIS%20Dataset).

-If you want to access to this data, you can read this documentation : [Link](https://sw-intelligent-mapping.github.io/smallworld-mapping-services/#MappingServices/IMSapis.htm%3FTocPath%3DGetting%2520started%2520with%2520Intelligent%2520Mapping%2520and%2520Dynamic%2520Mapping%2520services%7C_____8)
+If you want to access to this data, you can read this [documentation](https://sw-intelligent-mapping.github.io/smallworld-mapping-services/#MappingServices/IMSapis.htm%3FTocPath%3DGetting%2520started%2520with%2520Intelligent%2520Mapping%2520and%2520Dynamic%2520Mapping%2520services%7C_____8)

 **NB:** x-subtenant-id or subtenantId is the same id that your intelligent Mapping service Zone Id